 When I arrived for teaching training in Beijing, this was the app everyone was talking about…it’s a must!
-Pleco is the ultimate Chinese learning companion – an integrated dictionary / document reader / flashcard system with fullscreen handwriting input and live OCR.
+Pleco is the ultimate Chinese learning companion – an integrated dictionary/document reader/flashcard system with fullscreen handwriting input and lives OCR.
 So it not only helps you to translate and communicate while you are traveling around China, but it is a great tool to actually learn the language.

 Learn Chinese is an easy to use mobile Chinese phrasebook that will give visitors to Chinese-speaking countries and those who are interested in learning Mandarin a good start in the language.
 Learn Chinese is recorded using native speakers for authentic pronunciation while ensuring it is easy to understand.
 This is a recommended app for tourists and business people visiting China.